 This dataset was recently made available by the National Library of Scotland (NLS) in the form of over 13,000 page images, corresponding optically character recognised (OCRed) text in XML format, and metadata for each item in the collection.
 In total the OCRed text (which is non post-corrected) comprises of almost 14.5 million words and collectively these gazetteers provide a comprehensive geographical encyclopaedia of Scotland in the 19th century.
 While this is a valuable resource, it is too time-consuming to geoparse this data manually.

 This project will focus on devising automatic methods to geoparse the Gazetteers of Scotland.
 Previous related work on geoparsing The Survey of English Placenames has involved the painstaking development of rule-based geo-parsing methods [1,2] using and adapting the Edinburgh Geoparser.
 We will also use the Edinburgh Geoparser as a baseline for this project as a starting point.
-The Edinburgh Geoparser’s resolution component was recently integrated with the DEFOE text analysis tool [3,4], a spark-based library which allows running text mining queries across large datasets such as historical newspapers and datasets made available by NLS, including the Gazetteer of Scotland.
-We will compare different NLP pipelines and formally evaluate their geoparsing performance by means of a manually annotated gold standard.
+As part of this work we are also creating a new version of the Edinburgh Geoparser for historical text to work in conjunction with the GB1900 gazetteer which we are planning to make available for research and teaching purposes.
+The Edinburgh Geoparser’s resolution component was also integrated with the DEFOE text analysis tool [4,5], a spark-based library which allows running text mining queries across large datasets such as historical newspapers and datasets made available by NLS, including the Gazetteer of Scotland.
+We will compare different geo-tagging and resolution pipelines and formally evaluate their geoparsing performance by means of a manually annotated gold standard.

-The main goal of the project is to create better historical gazetteer resources for Scotland in order to enable better quality geoparsing performance for mapping historical Scottish text.
-We are also looking to partner with humanities and digital humanities scholars who are interested in applying such methods in the light of their particular use cases (contact: Bea Alex).
+The main goal of the project is to enable better quality geoparsing performance for mapping historical text.
+We are also looking to partner with humanities and digital humanities scholars who are interested in applying such methods in the light of their particular use cases.

 Claire Grover, School of Informatics